initia-labs/movevm/precompile/modules/minitia_stdlib/doc/soul_bound_token.md

 # Module `0x1::soul_bound_token`

-This defines a soul bound token (SBT) for no-code solutions akin the the original nft at minitia_std::nft module.
+This defines a soul bound token (SBT) for no-code solutions akin the original nft at minitia_std::nft module.